Estate Duty surviving spouse exemption: part of fund not dutiable on the first death

 In practice, if it is necessary to ascertain an annuity slice on each of the two deaths in question, you may identify the two slices with each other if it is to the taxpayer’s advantage, so far as circumstances permit.
 But if further property has accrued to the settled fund between the two deaths, the slice of the accruals will be taxable unless they are held for beneficiaries who, subject to the annuity, take absolutely.

-If you encounter a case involving an annuity, please refer it TG for advice if it is not covered by this instruction.
+If you encounter a case involving an annuity, please refer it Technical for advice if it is not covered by this instruction.